 We quickly checked online on the park’s official website and realized that there was a big fire going on.
 From that day on we would always check online before going to a National Park.
-Doing this saved us from a long drive to Glacier National Park, when it was closed due to another fire.
+Doing this saved us from a long drive to Glacier National Parka couple of weeks later, when it was closed due to another fire.

 We were only minutes away from the entrance to the park, so we thought we would go in and check out the situation.
 The air was smoky, but not too bad.
 We saw a lot of Pacific Crest Trail hikers walking on the side of the road and around the visitor center.
 We sat in the car for a while and admired them from a distance.
 It surprised me how everyone had small ultralight backpacks.
 Back when I hiked the John Muir Trail in 2009, probably only around 10-20% of hikers had ultralight gear.
 This is a different crowd though, as the PCT is about ten times longer than the JMT.
 Looking at them made me want to do long distance hiking again.

-We checked into the huge Mazama Village Campground, which was pretty empty.
-We would soon understand why.
+We checked into the huge but also empty Mazama Village Campground.
+We would soon understand why it was empty.

 This is a very small National Park centered around Crater Lake, a big volcanic crater filled with deep blue water.
-But on this day, the smoke in the air really limited its visibility.
+On this day though, the smoke in the air really limited its visibility.
 We drove around the road that circles the lake, and it was the same disappointing hazy view from each lookout point.

 Not wanting to inhale a bunch of ash into our lungs, we didn’t do any hiking either.
-With nothing else to do, we decided to leave the next morning instead of staying a second night.
+With nothing else to do, we left the next morning instead of staying a second night.